GAUTAM-29/Music_Store_Analysis-SQL-/README.md

 - Finding the top rock bands by counting their total tracks.
 - Identifying customers who listen to rock music.

+#### ✯ This project showcases SQL data analysis skills by performing advanced queries, using JOINs, GROUP BY,   ORDER BY, subqueries, and CTEs, and deriving actionable insights from a music store database.
+This project is an excellent addition to a Data Science portfolio, demonstrating SQL expertise in business intelligence and database management.

 ## Tools Used

 - MySQL Workbench: Used for writing and executing SQL queries.